webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 ```

 The first number in `P1/1` is the number of the program, the second number
-indicates additional entry files were found in and added to the same program
+indicates additional entry files were found in the previous round so it does
-during the first round.
+another round of analysis on those files.

 ## GitIgnore

 Knip looks up `.gitignore` files and uses them to filter out matching entry and
 project files.
-This increases correctness.
+This increases correctness, but it slows down finding files using
+glob patterns and in some cases significantly.
 Your project may have multiple
 `.gitignore` files across all folders.
-It slows down finding files using glob
-patterns and in some cases significantly.

 You might want see if it's possible to disable that with `--no-gitignore` and
 enjoy a performance boost.